wrightmat/dnd-eberron/_ref/Magic.md

 - Wizard: Entropist (Deep Magic, Kobold Press)
 - Bard: College of Entropy (Deep Magic, Kobold Press)
 - Barbarian: Path of Wild Magic

+#### Feats

+##### Entropomancy
+**Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

+You exist in multiple potential states at once and can tap into them.
+At the start of your turn, roll a d6 and set it aside as your Flux Die.
+You can use this die in one of two ways before the start of your next turn:
+- Replace a d20 roll you make (attack, ability check, or save) with the Flux Die roll +10.
+- Replace an enemy's d20 roll (attack against you or saving throw against your spell) with the Flux Die roll.
+Once used, roll a new Flux Die at the start of your next turn.

+##### Cascading Chaos
+**Prerequisite**: Entropomancy feat

+If your Flux Die matches the d20 roll you are replacing, you can roll a new Flux Die immediately, potentially chaining effects.

 #### Spell List